liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 +++++++++++++++

 We call objects within widgets *elements* of that widget.
 An element may be a widget itself.
-If an element appears in multiple widgets it should be a widget.
+If an element appears in more than one widget it should be a widget.

 States
 ++++++

-Widgets or base objects may have multiple *states* like *hover*, *active* or *hidden*.
+Widgets or base objects may have a *state* (e.g., *hover*, *active*, or *hidden*).
 States may either be applicable to any object (*hidden*) or only to specific objects (*hover*, *active*).

 Modifiers
 +++++++++

-There may exist modified versions of a widget.
-For example there might be a button and a *call-to-action*-button.
+Widgets can have derived, modified versions.
+For example, there could be a button and a *call-to-action* button.
 In this case, call-to-action would be a modifier.
 In terms of OOP, a modifier is similar to a subclass.